-He has worked in the marine industry for over 35 years and upon completion of a degree in Yacht and Powercraft Design and qualification as a Chartered Engineer, he was employed as a designer and project manager with leading British boatbuilders Bowman Yachts and later with Northshore Yacht Yards.
-David trained alongside a local marine surveyor before setting up his own Marine Surveying practice near Chichester.
+He has worked in the marine industry for over 35 years and upon completion of a degree in Yacht and Powercraft Design and qualification as a Chartered Engineer.

-15 years on and now based in Salcombe, he carries out surveys throughout Devon, Cornwall and the South West, mostly in the South Devon harbours and marinas of Plymouth, Newton Ferrers, Totnes, Dartmouth, Noss-on-Dart, Kingswear, Brixham, Torquay as well as Salcombe.
+Now based in Salcombe, he carries out surveys throughout Devon, Cornwall and the South West, mostly in the South Devon harbours and marinas of Plymouth, Totnes, Dartmouth, Noss, Kingswear, Brixham, Torquay as well as Salcombe.
 Surveys can be completed further afield on request.

-“My aim is to carry out a thorough inspection, followed by a detailed report, in a timely manner.
-I try to offer a personal service and I am more than happy to provide advice and support to my clients, before, during and after the survey.”
+“My aim is to provide a detailed report, following a thorough inspection, in a timely manner.
+I offer a personal service and I am happy to provide advice and support before, during and after the survey.”

 If you would like a quotation for David Greening to carry out a survey please use the “Get a Quote” link.